-Restorative Dental Crowns
+Restorative Dental Crowns in Tulsa

 “Our goal at Southard Dental is to help our patients achieve beautiful, healthy smiles with preventative, restorative and cosmetic dentistry in a relaxing and comfortable atmosphere”

 Restorative dental crowns are a very common, safe procedure.
 Dental crowns are often used if a tooth has undergone serious structural decay, and has required root canal therapy or a large filling.
 Dental crowns cap, cover, and protect your natural tooth, making them a great way to strengthen your tooth, and provide a natural appearance.
-At Southard Dental, Dr. Wrany Southard has years of experience in restorative dentistry, including the placement of restorative crowns.
+At Southard Dental, Tulsa dentist Dr. Wrany Southard has years of experience in restorative dentistry, including the placement of restorative crowns.